 Currently, child welfare caseworkers classify these situations under the catchall of 'injurious environment'.
 In the absence of a specific definition for domestic abuse in the children's code, mandatory reporters and case workers lack clear and intentional direction to watch for the effects of this adult behavior on a child's wellbeing.
 As amended, HB 1099:

 - 1.)
 Recognizes the disproportionate number of low income families and children of color in the child welfare system and the need for continued improvement in diversity training and practices for our child welfare workers; - 2.)
-Tasks an existing stakeholder group to develop a definition of domestic violence to include in Title 19 (the Children's Code); and

-3.)
-Emphasizes the need for diversity/cultural focus and the role of the non-abusive & abusive parent in training & practices

-CCI is striving to protect the safety of vulnerable children while ensuring that we are not creating a situation whereby the perpetrator of domestic abuse has another tool to use against their victim.
-HB 1099 will be heard on second reading in the senate on Tuesday, April 27th

-Position: CCI Bill - Support Sponsors: Rep. Michaelson Jenet & Ransom, Sen. Zenzinger & Smallwood Staff: Gini Pingenot

-HB21-1101, Preserving Family Relationships in Child Placement

-With respect to a hearing in dependency and neglect cases, this bill gives authority to courts that may find good causes for granting a delay or continuance if there is evidence that in-person visitation or services were significantly delayed or interrupted by a public health emergency.
+Tasks an existing stakeholder group to develop a definition of domestic violence to include in Title 19 (the Children's Code); and - 3.)
+Emphasizes the need for diversity/cultural focus and the role of the non-abusive & abusive parent in training & practices CCI is striving to protect the safety of vulnerable children while ensuring that we are not creating a situation whereby the perpetrator of domestic abuse has another tool to use against their victim.
+HB 1099 passed the house and heads now to the senate.
+Position: CCI Bill - Support Sponsors: Rep. Michaelson Jenet & Ransom, Sen. Zenzinger & Smallwood Staff: Gini Pingenot HB21-1101, Preserving Family Relationships in Child Placement With respect to a hearing in dependency and neglect cases, this bill gives authority to courts that may find good causes for granting a delay or continuance if there is evidence that in-person visitation or services were significantly delayed or interrupted by a public health emergency.
 Additionally, the bill would require child welfare provide additional reports to the court and would create a stricter timeline by the court around visitation.
 Counties have concern around the visitation piece.
 Counties would like to see a taskforce established to look at parenting time in dependency and neglect cases.
 CCI secured an amendment that counties, county attorneys, and human service directors worked on to study parenting time in neglect and abuse cases can be found here.

-The bill is waiting to be heard in House Appropriations.

-Position: Support with amendments Sponsors: Sen. Buckner, Rep. Ransom Staff: Kyley Burress

-HB21-1107, Protections for Public Health Department workers
+Position: Support with amendments Sponsors: Sen. Buckner, Rep. Ransom Status: Passed unanimously out of House Judiciary on Wednesday, March 31st.
+Lobbyist: Kyley Burress HB21-1107, Protections for Public Health Department workers

 This bill is a continuum of pieces of legislation that passed the last two years to increase protections for social workers and human service workers, HB19-1197 and HB20-1052.
 Under current law it is unlawful for personal information of human service workers, caseworkers, and law enforcement personnel to be made available on the internet.
 HB21-1107 extends these protections to public health workers.
-Examples of personal information include phone number, home address, name of children and/ or spouse etc.

-This legislation is necessary because with COVID putting public health directors in the spotlight, employees are concerned about their personal information being available on the internet and clients using that information for malicious purpose.

-Position: Support Sponsors: Rep Caraveo and Carver, Sen. Bridges and Lundeen Status: Sent to Governor Staff: Kyley Burress

-HB21-1115, Board of Health Member Requirements

-As amended in the senate, HB 1115:
+Examples of personal information include phone number, home address, name of children and/ or spouse etc. This legislation is necessary because with COVID putting public health directors in the spotlight, employees are concerned about their personal information being available on the internet and clients using that information for malicious purpose.
+Position: Support Sponsors: Rep Caraveo and Carver, Sen. Bridges and Lundeen Status: Passed out of the House, will be heard in Senate Judiciary on Wednesday, April 14th.
+Lobbyist: Kyley Burress HB21-1115, Board of Health Member Requirements As amended, HB 1115: